 Unlike the other big 8 food allergies listed above, a fish allergy more commonly develops in adulthood.
 Allergic reactions to fish can be pretty severe and are not the same as shellfish allergies.
 Halibut, salmon and tuna can all contribute to a fish allergy reaction.

 Peanut allergies are common in 0.6% of the U.S. population.
 It is important to note that peanuts are not actually a tree nut, but a legume similar to soy.

 When buying nut-free snacks, be sure to look for a peanut-free label as well.
 Not all nut-free products are peanut-free.
 Or search for completely allergen free snacks such as Plant Snacks!

 40% of those allergic to peanuts also develop a tree-nut allergy.
 Those with a tree nut allergy may be allergic to a single type of nut, a multitude of different tree nuts, or all types of tree nuts.
 Coconuts are included as tree-nuts by the FDA, but coconut allergies are uncommon.

 An estimated 1.2% of the population is allergic to shellfish.
 This allergy can be characterized into two groups: mollusks and crustaceans.
 Crustaceans include lobster, crab and shrimp, while mollusks are mussels, scallops and clams.
 An individual can be allergic to one or both types of shellfish.

 Those who suffer from reactions to the Big 8 allergens now have access to tons of great allergen free snacks and foods!
 At Plant Snacks, our treats are vegan and grain-free.
-We use cassava flour to create delicious snacks that are free of Big 8 allergens.
+We create delicious snacks that are free of Big 8 allergens.